IsmaelZig-SU/p-DynSys_EncoderTransformerDecoder/README.md

 d = 10000: The spatial dimension corresponds to the 100 × 100 grid (flattened to 10,000 points).

 p.dim = 1: The parameter value (e.g., Reynolds number) is appended to the spatial vector, resulting in a total of 10,001 points.
+You are free to stack more than 1 parameter (Geometry, Viscosity, Reynolds...)

 Parameter Stacking:
 The parameter value (e.g., Reynolds number) is stacked at the end of the spatial vector for each snapshot.
 This parameter value is unique for each of the 5 configurations.